NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Speed Control

-Because snow blowers can be heavy and cumbersome to maneuver, many users want a self-propelled model.
+Because snow blowers can be heavy and cumbersome, many users want a self-propelled model.
 Unlike gas snow blowers, battery-powered models have a digital drive system and can be self-propelled, but they usually have a variable-speed auger to speed up snow removal.

 By increasing the speed at which the snow is scooped and thrown through the chute, the auger makes it easier to move the machine through a light snowfall.
 However, a variable-speed auger isn’t as effective when clearing heavy, packed snow.